Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### According to best practices, how should an application be designed to run in the AWS Cloud?

-- [ ] Use tighly coupled components.
+- [ ] Use tightly coupled components.
 - [x] Use loosely coupled components.
 - [ ] Use infrequently coupled components.
 - [ ] Use frequently coupled components.